Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 so they inject to the generated setter of the property.

-However, because of the current defaulting rule for annotation application, one can not apply annotations to a delegated property without specifying use-site target explicitly.
+However, because of the current defaulting rule for annotation application, one cannot apply annotations to a delegated property without specifying a use-site target explicitly.
 The `@set:` target must be used to apply annotation to the setter:

 ```kotlin
 class Application {